Understanding the Pega deployment architecture

 logging.
 This EFK stack is not used for Pega search nodes.
 A separate Elasticsearch deployment is used for search as described above.
 For configuration options, see Choose the Kubernetes-based services for your deployment.

 Kubernetes objects used to orchestrate a Pega Platform deployment

 The orchestration of the Pega Platform uses the following Kubernetes objects:

 Pod - A scalable unit of one or more containers with a specific configuration defined by a replica set.
 Pods are configured to use one of the Pega-provided Docker images which are detailed throughout this documentation, or a publicly available image in the case of some dependent services.
 Pega provides a Docker image for Web, Batch, and Stream Pega node types, and also an Elasticsearch Docker image to support Pega search nodes.

 The Pega web and optional stream nodes are associated with an ingress and require external network configuration to allow user access.
-In particular, the Pega web nodes allow user access to the Pega Platform and all Pega applications installed.
-For DNS host name requirements, see Meeting requirements and prerequisites.
+In particular, the Pega web nodes allow user access to Pega Platform and all Pega applications installed.
+For DNS host name requirements, see Preparing your environment to deploy Pega Platform.

 - Service - Defines a logical set of pods and a policy by which to access them.
 A deployment includes a definition of how services are exposed internally to other Kubernetes- managed resources or externally.

 - ConfigMap - Manages configuration data that is injected into a container.
 You can use this object for XML-based configuration such as the Pega prconfig.xml file.

 - Ingress - Manages external access to the services in a cluster to provide load balancing of the nodes across the deployment.